P2333/Mixup-Inference/README.md

 ```shell
 python train_resnet_mixup.py -model resnet50 -lr 0.01 -adv_ratio 0. -mixup_alpha 1. -data [dataset] -bs 64
 ```
 When applying mixup, the initial learning rate is `0.01`, the alpha is `1.0`, the optimizer is `mom` and we use the `ResNet-50` architecture proposed by [He et al. (2016)](https://arxiv.org/abs/1603.05027).
 The training epoch on both CIFAR-10 and CIFAR-100 is set as 200.
+[Pretrained model checkpoint](http://ml.cs.tsinghua.edu.cn/~tianyu/MixupInference/model_checkpoints/model_mixup.ckpt) is avaiable.

 ### Training with the interpolated AT mechinism